Enhancing long-range order in disordered two-band s-wave superconductors: Results

-In Fig.~\ref{DistV0} we show the distribution of the local pairing amplitudes for various disorder strengths $W/t=0.5,\,1.0,\,6.0$ and $10$, and for hybridization $V/t=0$.
-The blue curve is the distribution of the local pairing amplitude $\Delta_{a}$, while the red curve is the distribution of the local pairing amplitude for $\Delta_{b}$.
-Notice that as the disorder strength increases, from $(a)$ to $(d)$, the pairing amplitudes begin to concentrate around $\Delta_{p}=0$, showing that strong disorder is deleterious for the superconducting state also in a two-band decoupled model.
+In Fig.~\ref{DistV0}, we show the distribution of the local pairing amplitudes for a fixed hybridization $V/t=0$ and various disorder strengths $W/t=0.5,\,1.0,\,6.0$, and $10$.
+The blue and red regions are the distribution of the local pairing amplitude for $\Delta_{a}$ and $\Delta_{b}$, respectively.
+Note that, as the disorder strength increases from Fig.~\ref{DistV0}~$(a)$ to $(d)$, the pairing amplitudes begin to concentrate around $\Delta_{p}=0$, showing that strong disorder does not work to favor the superconducting state even in a two-band decoupled (i.e., $V/t=0$) model.

-In Fig.~\ref{DensitV0} we show the density of states for the dirty system without hybridization and several disorder strength $W/t=0.5,\,1.0,\,6.0$ and $10$, as in Fig.~\ref{DistV0}, since these figures share the same set of parameters.
-Accordingly, we can observe the presence of an energy gap for each case.
+On the other hand, the density of states is presented in Fig.~\ref{DensitV0} for the same set of parameters in Fig.~\ref{DistV0}.
+Accordingly, we can observe the presence of a finite energy gap for each case.
+The same is observed for the one-band problem~\cite{Nandini-1}.

-In order to verify the effect of hybridization on the distribution of the local pairing amplitudes and the density of states, we present these results in Fig.~\ref{DistV05} and Fig.~\ref{DensitV05}.
+In order to verify the effect of a non-zero hybridization, we exhibit the distribution of the local pairing amplitudes and the density of states in Fig.~\ref{DistV05} and Fig.~\ref{DensitV05}, respectively.